tonymorris/blog/posts/2013-12-24-ride-report-mubbip-woo.markdown

 ----

-I suspect the yowie searchers didn't realise I was there.
-They'd heard the bike coming, then stop, believing it to have passed.
-The "mubbip woo" calls resumed a few minutes after I'd stopped.
-As you can see, I made an attempt to say hi for a second meeting, but it was not to be.
-Fearing to be disturbing the yowies (and their searchers) in their habitat, I decided to move on.
+I suspect the yowie searchers didn't realise I was there in Conondale NP.
+They'd heard the bike coming, then heard it stop, believing me to have passed.
+The "mubbip woo" calls had started a few minutes after I'd stopped.
+As you can see, I made an attempt to say hi for a second meeting by approaching their location, but it was not to be.
+Not to be disturbing the yowies (and yowie searchers) in their habitat, I decided to move on.
 It's an enormous forest and we can all share.
 The only other species willing to socialise with me here were the Horse-flies.
 Bye yowie searchers, it was fun again.
 Mubbip wooooooooooo!

 #### Exploring